Danna Karlavage, E5 Head Teacher

-With 11 years experience in education, Danna joined the FMS teaching staff in 2008.
-She has a BS in Psychology and a M.Ed in Curriculum and Instruction.
+With 11 years of experience in education, Danna joined the FMS teaching staff in 2008.
+She has a BS in Psychology and an M.Ed in Curriculum and Instruction.
 She trained at the Columbia Teacher’s College with Lucy Calkins, founder of “The Teacher’s College Reading and Writing Project.”
 Danna also has experience with special needs children.
 Danna’s favorite thing about the Montessori method is that “we honor the children by attending to their individual learning needs.
 The children that attend our school have a unique and important perspective of our world.
 The materials and the child-led lessons create independent thinkers and life-long learners.”

-Ariel Ramstad, E5 Co-Teacher
+Stephanie Osburn, E5 Co-Teacher

-Kerry Gross, E5 Support Teacher
+Krista Salvati, E5 Support Teacher

 Amy Nhaisi, E6 Head Teacher

 After watching her own children thrive in the FMS environment, Amy joined the teaching staff in 2010.
 She holds a BA in English, a BA in Psychology and a MA in Social Work.
 She is Montessori certified for teaching Upper Elementary.
 She also has a Master Gardener Certification and enjoys trying out her hand in our gardens.
 Her favorite thing about Montessori is “the hands-on learning experience and the close relationship you build with the students over the three-year cycle.
 You really get to witness their growth!”

 Taylor Badua-Kono, E6 Co-Teacher